jamalvh/Pantry/README.md

 **Package errors can be fixed by "Cold Booting" the Emulator and then running the app in Android Studio (this is not an error with Pantry, but with the Emulator).

+# How it Works
+Pantry uses an optimized ingredient-detection model based on deep learning networks generated using Python in Google Colab and Google’s TensorFlow.
+Users simply take a picture of their fridge and Pantry identifies the ingredients present in the image.
+The app then suggests recipes that use those ingredients, minimizing food waste and saving users time and money.

 # Technologies Used
 Pantry leverages powerful and reliable Google technologies to bring its vision for a more sustainable future to life.
 The application uses Google Colab and Google’s TensorFlow for deep learning and Kotlin for Android app development.
 <div>